Trinity College is committed to sustainable practices and responsible stewardship of our campus.

 With help from Bikechain, a not-for-profit cycling organization based out of U of T, Prof. Kessler and the students are learning how to recycle old parts and get these bikes back into ridable condition.
 It’s a project that brings together two of Trinity’s ongoing values and commitments: responsible resource management, and being a force for good in our local community.

 Trinity has long pursued a path of environmental action, implementing projects like the Gerald Larkin Building solar panels, urban beehives on Henderson Tower, geothermal heating in the new Archives and a storm water reclamation system, among others.
-This fall, Trinity’s Margaret MacMillan Trinity One Program will also enroll its first cohort of students in the Butterfield Environment & Sustainability Stream, providing an academic complement to green initiatives across the campus.
+This fall, Trinity’s Margaret MacMillan Trinity One Program will also enroll its first cohort of students in the Butterfield Environment & Sustainability Stream, providing an academic complement to sustainability initiatives across the campus.
 The focus of this new stream, which examines the most challenging issues surrounding the environment and sustainability, prompted Prof. Kessler and Trinity students to search for an initiative that would have an immediate, environmental impact.
 The result was the launch of this new bike recycling program.
 With the help of Tim Connelly, Trinity’s Director of Facility Services and members of the facilities team, the abandoned bicycles were safely removed from the grounds and stored in St. Hilda’s College.

 “Our eventual goal is to make these bikes available for incoming Trinity students who are newcomers to downtown Toronto.
 Along with environmental and health benefits, bicycling provides a great way to see the city,” Prof. Kessler says.